Easy Slow Cooker Sugar Free Low Carb Dairy Free Fudge

 Stove Top method

-• Add the coconut milk, and chocolate chips to a double boiler and cook over low heat until melted.
+• Add the coconut milk, and sugar free chocolate chips to a double boiler and cook over low heat until melted.

 Stir in sweetener, vanilla extract and salt until smooth.
 Remove from heat.